 |USA, New York, New York – Virtual Canada (LOC1 S2)||2017-06-09||ca-nyc-ny-us.prcdn.net|

 |USA, New York, New York – Virtual Canada (LOC1 S1)||2019-10-15||ca-nyc-ny-us.prcdn.net|

 Setting our testing tools

 As you probably know by now, we’re going to perform a bunch of tests to determine whether HideMyAss!
 VPN can keep your connection secure and private as they claim or do they leak out of their every metaphorical pore.
 After seeing just exactly how secure their service is, we can get to test to see how fast their servers go.

 We believe security is of the utmost importance when it comes to VPN services, so it’s natural that we place the leak tests in front of the speed tests.
-We’re going to use IPX to check for various connection leaks and Netflix’s fast.com service to check the speed of the HideMyAss! servers.
-Let’s begin.
+We’re going to use security and speed testing tools as we’ve described in this comprehensive article.